Claus Peymann: Early work

 Peymann began work in the 1966/67 season as an assistant to Otto Sander und Ulrich Wildgruber at the Stadttheater Heidelberg and was then Oberspielleiter at the Theater am Turm in Frankfurt until 1969.
 He directed there the world premieres of Handke's Publikumsbeschimpfung (Offending the Audience) in 1966, Kaspar and Das Mündel will Vormund sein and of Gerlind Reinshagen's Doppelkopf.
-He was one of the directors of the late 1960s who wanted to create a new theatre, presenting a new better society to an audience of a criticised society, planting ideas of social criticism into classical plays such as Goethe's Torquato Tasso and Kleist's Der Prinz von Homburg.
+He was one director of the late 1960s who wanted to create a new theatre, presenting a new better society to an audience of a criticised society, planting ideas of social criticism into classical plays such as Goethe's Torquato Tasso and Kleist's Der Prinz von Homburg.

-Together with Peter Stein, he founded the new Schaubühne am Halleschen Ufer with the 1970/71 season.
+With Peter Stein, he founded the new Schaubühne am Halleschen Ufer with the 1970/71 season.
 He directed his first world premiere of a play by Thomas Bernhard, Ein Fest für Boris (A Feast for Boris), at the Deutsches Schauspielhaus in Hamburg in 1970, beginning a collaboration with the author for life.
 He directed the world premiere of Handke's Der Ritt über den Bodensee in Berlin in 1971.
 Because of disagreements with Peter Stein, Peymann worked freelance from 1971 to 1974.
 He directed Bernhard's Der Ignorant und der Wahnsinnige (The Ignorant and the Madman), at the Salzburg Festival in 1972, with Bruno Ganz and Ulrich Wildgruber.

 Stuttgart

-Peymann became intendant at the Schauspiel Stuttgart in 1974, where his productions of classical plays such Schiller's Die Räuber, Kleist's Käthchen von Heilbronn, and Goethe's Faust I, Faust II and Iphigenie auf Tauris was recognised.
-He managed there to attract an ensemble of actors who would follow him to Bochum and later Vienna, including Gert Voss, Kirsten Dene, Traugott Buhre and Branko Samarovski.
+Peymann became intendant at the Schauspiel Stuttgart in 1974, where his productions of classical plays such as Schiller's Die Räuber, Kleist's Käthchen von Heilbronn, and Goethe's Faust I, Faust II and Iphigenie auf Tauris were recognised.
+He there attracted an ensemble of actors who would follow him to Bochum and later Vienna, including Gert Voss, Kirsten Dene, Traugott Buhre and Branko Samarovski.
 He worked continuously also with dramaturges Hermann Beil, and Jutta Ferbers, his partner.
 In 1976 he staged Faust on a stage designed by Achim Freyer, with Martin Lüttge as Faust, a capitalist, and Samarovski as Mephisto, a jester.
 He made Dene as Iphigenie sit at a typewriter in 1977.

 Bochum

 In 1979 Peymann became Intendant at the Schauspielhaus Bochum, succeeding Peter Zadek.
 In 1980, Samarovski, as Tasso, was kept in a glass cage, and he staged Bernhard's Der Weltverbesserer with Bernhard Minetti and Edith Heerdegen as his mute partner.
-He staged in 1982 Kleist's Hermannsschlacht with Voss as Hermann, a Che Guevara lookalike who instigated the partisan fight against the Roman occupiers like a rascal's prank, as a reviewer from the Frankfurter Allgemeine Zeitung noted, who concluding that he managed to reconcile student theatre and municipal theatre.
-In almost seven years in Bochum, Peymann developed the troupe to one of the leading theatres in German, according to critics.
+He staged in 1982 Kleist's Hermannsschlacht with Voss as Hermann, a Che Guevara lookalike who instigated the partisan fight against the Roman occupiers like a rascal's prank, as a reviewer from the Frankfurter Allgemeine Zeitung noted, who concluding that he reconciled student theatre and municipal theatre.
+In almost seven years in Bochum, Peymann developed the troupe into one of the leading theatres in German, according to critics.